RinDig/BERTatria/README.md

 # README

-The following is all AI generated, it was really happy about the project, sorry if you hate it.
+The following text(not the code) is all AI generated, it was really happy about the project, sorry if you hate it.

 ### Welcome to My Hebrew NLP and Gematria Project!